 Things to do in Kerikeri, Bay of Islands

 Visit the Stone Store – the oldest stone building in New Zealand completed in 1836 and the 1822 Kemp House Mission Station the oldest surviving building.
 Discover Rewa’s Village opposite the Stone Store, a replica of a pre-European Māori fishing village.

 Northland is well established as a wine growing region.
 Kerikeri boutique vineyards with cellar door sales include Marsden Estate Winery and Restaurant, Cottle Hill, Ake Ake Vineyard and Restaurant, Kainui Road Vineyard.

 Kerikeri town is only 2 miles away from The Carriage House and has a wide selection of restaurants and cafes.
-On the historic Kerikeri Waterfront Basin we recommend The Pear Tree Restaurant and just uphill from the Stone Store – Wharepuke Food.
+On the historic Kerikeri Waterfront Basin we recommend The Plough and Feather and the Honey House Cafe for morning coffee, sandwiches and cake.

 There are New World and Countdown supermarkets in Kerikeri.

 Visit The Old Packhouse Market on Saturday and the Sunday Farmer’s Market for a large selection of locally grown produce and gourmet food.

 Theatre, Music, Art